Last updated on August 12th, 2022 at 12:17 pm

-According to the department of labor, employment of interpreters and translators in general is projected to grow 29 percent from 2014 to 2024.
+According to the department of labor, the employment of interpreters and translators, in general, is projected to grow 29 percent from 2014 to 2024.
 Also growing is the Hispanic population in the U.S, increasing the need for Spanish translation services for hospital and clinical settings on a daily basis.

 The 140% increase in the US immigrant population between 1980 and 2010 impacts our communities in many ways.
 One of them is the simple passage of time; As any population ages, the potential need for health care increases.

 For our friends and healthcare professionals, we ask, “How is your website and brick-and-mortar office dealing with this influx?”

 We’ve heard many times that doctors, nurses, and other healthcare professionals enter their industry to help people, not to get rich.
 But in order for them to provide that help, their practices and organizations have to grow.
 Hospitals and private practice offices are faced with the same need to communicate with patients.
 Since many of these patients are Spanish-speaking immigrants the effort to gain trust can begin with the use of Spanish Translation Services.

 Like any other business, websites are often the first point of contact.

 Compared to English-speaking websites, how accurate and appropriate is the Spanish translation on your center’s site?
 Unless you’re a native speaker of Spanish the most likely answer is “I don’t know!”